smplcod/acpc/README.md

 # ACP+Charts now
-Current version:
+Current version: 0.0.0

-ACP+Charts is an upcoming admin dashboard.
-At the moment the repository holds only a minimal React + Vite scaffold with no real functionality.
+ACP+Charts is a minimal React + Vite app with basic routing.
+Users can navigate between a main page, an admin dashboard, and an admin charts screen.
+Pages live under `src/pages` and a shared layout under `src/app`.

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
-The repository currently includes a small counter demo while chart components are under active development.
+The repository currently includes placeholder pages while chart components are under active development.

 # Features ToDo
 _Only this section of the readme can be maintained using Russian language_